Economics

 ECON 220 The Financial System and the Economy

 Content: The operation of the financial sector and its interrelationship with the productive sector.
-The central institutions of money and banks; the Federal Reserve System and its operation of monetary policy; financial crises.
-Keynesian, post-Keynesian, and monetarist theories and their policy implications.
+The central institutions of money, banks, and finance; the Federal Reserve System and its operation of monetary policy; monetary creation; financial crises.

 Prerequisites: ECON 100.